Italy's Angelini invests up to $506 mln in Japan's JCR for epilepsy drug

-ROME, May 11 (Reuters) - Family-owned Italian pharmaceutical group Angelini is set to invest up to $505.5 million to fund development of a new treatment for epilepsy by Japan's JCR Pharmaceuticals 4552.T, capable of penetrating the blood-brain barrier.
+ROME, May 11 (Reuters) - Family-owned Italian industrial conglomerate Angelini is set to invest up to $505.5 million to fund development of a new treatment for epilepsy by Japan's JCR Pharmaceuticals 4552.T, capable of penetrating the blood-brain barrier.

 JCR owns a blood-brain barrier technology, dubbed J-Brain Cargo, which allows biotherapeutics to reach the central nervous system via a mechanism called receptor-mediated transcytosis.